snhskale/BeatWise/README.md

 * **Model Accuracy (99.4%):** Our 1D-ResNet model is exceptionally accurate when tested on the *aligned* test set (from `model_building.ipynb`, Cell 7).
 This data was perfectly segmented, providing a "clean" academic benchmark.

-* **System Accuracy (73.50%):** When running the full, end-to-end pipeline on a raw file (`model_building.ipynb`, Cell 8, Record 208), the accuracy drops significantly.
+* **System Accuracy (73.50%):** When running the full, end-to-end pipeline on a raw file, the accuracy drops.

 * **Reason (Pipeline Misalignment):** This is not a model failure.
-The `biosppy` R-peak detector in the preprocessor, while robust, does not segment beats at the *exact* same sample as the original 1980s expert annotations.
+The `biosppy` R-peak detector in the preprocessor, while robust, does not segment beats at the *exact* same sample as the original expert annotations.
 This "off-center" segmentation (especially on 'V' beats) confuses the model, which was trained on "perfectly" centered beats.
 This 73.50% represents a realistic, real-world baseline for the *current* system.

 ## Technologies Used